Corporate landlords are gobbling up U.S. suburbs. These homeowners are fighting back.

 ‘Investors will not be considered’

-Hamilton, meanwhile, recently learned that spurning investors has its price.
+Hamilton, meanwhile, recently learned that spurning investors can come with a cost.

 After completing her term as board president, she put her home up for sale.
 She and her husband had moved to Charlotte to help her daughter raise their grandchildren.
 Now it was time now to go back to Ohio, where she has family.

-She was adamant that she would not sell to rental companies.
-On the real estate listing, she added a line: “Per seller, investors will not be considered!”
+Adamant that she would not sell to rental companies, Hamilton added a line to the real estate listing for her home: “Per seller, investors will not be considered!”

-Investors tried anyway, deluging her real estate agent, Andre Dockery, with calls.
-Dockery said the Hamiltons received seven attractive bids offering all-cash payment.
+Investors tried anyway, deluging her real estate agent with calls.
+The Hamiltons received seven bids offering all-cash payment, according to her agent, Andre Dockery.
 But they took the one that came with a personal letter.

 “Thank you for the opportunity to make an offer on your beautiful home,” began the letter from a teacher working at a local school who had two kids, ages 9 and 3.
 The 9-year-old had already claimed rights to a purple bedroom.

-The teacher’s offer was $13,000 less than the highest offer from the investors.
+The teacher’s offer was $13,000 less than the investors’ highest offer.
 But, Hamilton said, “She touched my heart.”